ecg-icas/icas/src/source/reference/get-category-id-funnel.rst

 returns a ``204 No Content`` response with empty body.
 This can happen when, for instance, the category contains no ads yet from which to derive a performance prediction.

+The ``averageCpc`` field in the response marks the suggested cpc value to have place an ad on page one in this category.
+We will rename this field in a future version of the endpoint to make this clearer.

 Parameters
 ----------